-Backpacking around the world is an incredible experience and you will have the trip of a lifetime, don’t jeopardise it with a foolish decision, get yourself back from your adventures in one piece, take necessary precautions to keep yourself safe and remember you have people who love you waiting for you back home.
+Backpacking around the world is an incredible experience and you will have the trip of a lifetime.
+Don’t jeopardize it with foolish decisions – get yourself back from your adventures in one piece, take necessary precautions to keep yourself safe, and remember you have people who love you waiting for you back home.

-Peace, love and happy travelling guys!
+Otherwise…peace, love, and happy traveling guys!

 Like this Post?
 PIN ME!!